andywu0913/minesweeper-neural-network-ai/README.md

 - `-2`  Current Opened Bomb
 - `-3`  Other Opened Bomb
 - `-4`  Misplaced Flag
-- `-5`  Possibly is in the yellow background win page
+- `-5`  Possibly is in the win page with yellow background
 - `-99`  Cannot determine